Here is excellent student journalism from the San Diego City College City Times, by Phoenix Webb:

 What is An Adjunct?

 The dictionary definces adjunct as “non-essential,” which implies that those so designated are not necessary, and if they didn’t show up for work, no one would notice.
 Would students notice if their professor did not show up?
 Although “contingent” is more accurate, since adjuncts are employed from semester to semester, and their employment is conditional on student enrollment, it still does not accurately describe the role of adjunct professors.
 Part-time, too, is problematic; most adjuncts work part-time at more than one place, sometimes teaching more than a full-time load.
 These adjuncts are, perhaps, better named “full-time-part-timers” as they work at multiple locations.
 The accuracy of this term is ironic, since it is purportedly a term invented by human resources personnel to describe the legions of freeway flyers racing from campus to campus to cobble together a full-time equivalent load of classes and earn about half as much as their full-time colleagues for doing pretty much the same work in order to make enough money to survive and support their families.
 They arrive “just in time” for class, “just in time” for the last minute assignment.
 No doubt, they are often paid “just in time” as well.
 Satire is important to the oppressed intellectual.
 Most adjuncts, according to a recent AFT survey, want a full-time position.
-Who doesn’t want a secure job, for one employer, and the financial security to plan a life?
+Who doesn’t want a secure job, with one employer, and the financial security to plan a life?

 Adjuncts are misnamed.
 Although some adjuncts are satisfied with being adjunct, most are not.
 Most are career academics who have devoted their lives to the public good of education.
 Without them, higher education would disintegrate.
 Most adjuncts always intended to be academics, to teach, or research, as experts in their field of expertise.
 Chances are, these are people whose passion is teaching.
 They are professionals dedicated to sharing knowledge with students, to contributing to the public good, to making the world a better place.
-These dedicated professionals devote most of their life to gaining, maintaining and teaching their expert knowledge.
+These dedicated professionals devote most of their life to gaining, maintaining, and teaching their subject matter.
 This is what they do; it is who they are.

 What Adjuncts Do

-Adjuncts teach most of the students of higher education.
+Adjuncts teach most college students.
 75% of higher education faculty are adjuncts.
 If you define the core work of faculty as teaching, we do the same work as the 25% of tenure track, full-time faculty: prepare syllabi, plan lessons, evaluate student work, counsel students, develop curriculum, answer emails.
 Even though adjuncts aren’t required to do committee work, attend department meetings, or participate in shared governance, we often do.
 Besides these tasks, though, the work of developing, preparing and delivering lessons, and of evaluating and responding to student work, and of counseling students, interacting with students in multifarious ways, the work of teaching, is exactly the same.
 Except of course, in order to make a fraction of what their full-time colleagues make for the same work, they must work at 2 or 3 sites, navigate multiple campus cultures, and interact with multiple student populations.
 Increasingly, this is the life of an adjunct, the highest career status that can be aspired to by those who end up on the “adjunct track.”

 Adjunctification Hurts Adjuncts